 It was fanciful to think that Alice Nannup and my Nan could have met and perhaps spoken to each other.
 Growing up in Perth in the 1960s and ’70s, I knew no Aboriginal people and had no interest in Indigenous issues.
 Things were hardly likely to be more enlightened in the 1920s when Alice and Nan lived in Williams.

 This story from Alice’s memoir of an afternoon with her kids at a Geraldton cinema in the 1950s underscores the racism long endured by Aboriginal people.
 Please note: I’m quoting Alice’s exact words, including the N-word:

 I used to take my kids every Saturday afternoon to the matinee in town.
 We’d all go in, sit down and try to enjoy ourselves, but there were a few white kids in town who were really terrible.
 They’d turn around and poke their tongues out, or sling off at us with ‘Nigger, nigger, boong, boong, pull the trigger you’re dead.’

 Sadly, there are still politicians, commentators and shock jocks today who, along with a depressing number of White Australians, argue Australia does not have a black armband history.
-To those people I say, follow Henry Rollins’s advice, leave Australia, look back, and learn!
+And to those people, I say, follow Henry Rollins’s advice, leave Australia, look back, and learn!

 And to everyone, read books by Indigenous writers, like Alice Nannup.
-Hopefully, as I did, you will gain a greater understanding of Australia’s real history.
-If you’re lucky, you may also find a connection.
+Hopefully, you will gain a greater understanding of Australia’s real history as I did.
+And if you’re lucky, you may also find a connection.

 When The Pelican Laughed is now out of print.
 There is an entry for it on Trove at the National Library of Australia.
 But your best chance of buying a copy of this remarkable book is probably Google and browsing second-hand bookshops.

-Alice Nannup’s author page on the Fremantle Press website records that she married and raised ten children.
+Alice Nannup’s author page on the Fremantle Press website (removed after 2020) recorded that she married and raised ten children.
 Known as “Nan” to everyone who knew her, Alice lived in Geraldton surrounded by her friends and extended family until she passed away in November 1995, aged eighty-four.

-My Nan was also known to “Nan” to everyone who knew her.
-And she, too, passed away surrounded family in July 1996, aged eighty-nine.
+My Nan was also known as “Nan” to everyone who knew her.
+And she, too, passed away surrounded by family in July 1996, aged eighty-nine.

 © 2020 Robert Fairhead